emontoya2/tmsm/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 You may share and adapt, with attribution.
 No commercial uses or derivatives.

-An R package (`CSUBstats`) has been developed for this resource, providing custom functions designed specifically for it, while utilizing datasets and additional functions from other packages.
+An R package (`CSUBstats`) has been developed for this resource, providing custom functions specifically designed for it, along with data from the case studies, while leveraging datasets and additional functions from other packages.

 ```
 install.packages("remotes")